-ZEV - Zero Emission Vehicle

 [Future review

-The methodology under this [Mutual] Resolution is a first for WP.29.
-We have organised as much as possible under the current circumstances while understanding the issues that need to be considered.
-We anticipate that there will be matters that need to be more appropriately considered, new market demands, and challenges that may arise in situations where this methodology will be utilised.
+The methodology under this Mutual Resolution is a first for WP.29.
+It is organised as much as possible under the current circumstances while understanding the issues that need to be considered.
+It is to be anticipated that there will be matters that need to be more appropriately considered, new market demands, and challenges that may arise in situations where this methodology will be utilised.
 In light of such circumstances, revising the methodology as necessary will be desirable.]

 [Language